eboigne/PyTV-4D/README.md

 # Getting started

+See the details below and the [getting started Jupyter notebook](https://github.com/eboigne/PyTV-4D/blob/main/examples/a_getting_started.ipynb).

 ### Computing TV and subgradient

 Below is a simple example to compute the total variation and sub-gradient on CPU and GPU: